linux-can/socketcand/doc/protocol.md

 The echo command is supported and works as described under mode BCM.

 ## Mode CONTROL ##
-With '< controlmode >' is its possible to enter the CONTROL mode.
-Here statistics can get enabled or disabled.
+With '< controlmode >' it is possible to enter the CONTROL mode.
+Here statistics can be enabled or disabled.

 #### Statistics ####
 In CONTROL mode it is possible to receive bus statistics.
 Transmission is enabled by the '< statistics ival >' command.
 Ival is the interval between two statistics transmissions in milliseconds.
 The ival may be set to '0' to deactivate transmission.